YuankangLiu/YuankangLiu.github.io/_pages/cv.md

   * Jodrell Bank Centre for Astrophysics, The University of Manchester
   * Topics included:
     * Modelling the attenuation of radio signals (26 GHz ~ 32 GHz) caused by atmosphere
-    * Radio telescope system temperature calibration for COMAP project
+    * Radio telescope system temperature calibration for a telescope at Owens Valley Radio Observatory at Caltech
   * Supervisors: Prof. Clive Dickinson, Dr. Stuart Harper

 * September 2017 - November 2017: Observing the 21-cm Signals of the Milky Way with A 7-m Radio Telescope